Is Real Estate Flipping Illegal?

 Every state has laws that describe what real estate income related activities legally require a real estate license.
 Most are very encompassing and can be intimidating to read, especially if you are a brand new non-licensed investor looking into real estate flipping.
 Thankfully, most states have an exception to their licensing requirements that sound something like Alaska Sec.
 08.88.900: Exceptions.
 A person who is not licensed under this chapter who manages or makes a real estate transaction with respect to real estate the person owns or is seeking to own so long as the compensation the person receives does not include any portion of the commission or other compensation paid to a real estate licensee in the transaction.
 The key distinction is the part which distinguishes ownership AND the intent to own, as in having contract with the seller, as being an exclusion to the real estate license laws.
 This is an example of state law upholding your Constitutional right to the free alienation of property.
 However, as you learned in the previous section above, there may be situations, such as when a homeowner is in foreclosure, where state law can supersede federal rights.

-Hopefully this article gives you a greater understanding of the legality of real estate flipping.
+Hopefully this article gives you a greater understanding of the legality of real estate flipping and also, randomly, you need to check out this Phil Pustejovsky Review.
 If you are a flipper, or plan to be, it would be wise to consult a qualified, local, real estate attorney and ask him/her, "In what situations or scenarios is real estate flipping illegal?"